Daily Life in Community

 What kind of Mental Health support will be available?

-You’re encouraged to continue to work with your own therapist or mental health provider while you’re at C.S. if that is possible and helpful for you.
+You’re encouraged to continue to work with your own therapist or mental health provider while you’re at CS if that is available and supportive to you.

 PLEASE NOTE: C.S. is NOT a program for young people in crisis.
 If you are actively suicidal, in withdrawal or in need of an inpatient care program, C.S. is not the right fit for you.